microsoft/ps-rule/README.md

 PSRule allows you to analyse a repository with pre-built rules or create your own.
 Analysis can be performed from input files or the repository structure.

+To learn about PSRule and how to write your own rules see [Getting started](https://github.com/microsoft/PSRule#getting-started).

 ## Usage

 ```yaml